raspiblitz/raspiblitz/SECURITY.md

 * Downloaded binaries and source code is verified with the authors' PGP keys by either:
     * signed shasum files and checking the hash of each downloaded binary
-    * verfying the signature on the source code changes utilising the `git verify-commit` or `git verify-tag` commands
+    * verifying the signature on the source code changes utilising the `git verify-commit` or `git verify-tag` commands

 # Physical Security